dalenewman/Transformalize/README.md

 > * the **`datePart`** transform
 > * the **`format`** transform
 > * the **`toUpper`** transform

-> * the concept of chaining transforms
+Most often, in addition to de-normalization, you'll need to transform records too.

-De-normalizing and your data is nice, but most often, you'll need to transform some of it too.
 Transformalize de-normalizes and transforms at the same time (thus, the name).

 Let's add some time [dimension](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)) fields.
 Modify the *Orders* entity to include a `<calculated-fields/>` section like this: